KevinDutier/frontend/README.md

 # Hitoshi-guitars

 Hitoshi guitars is a fictional guitar retailer website.
 The frontend was made with React and Next JS, while the backend uses Express JS and Mongoose.
-The article's data is stored on a database (MongoDB).
+The articles' data is stored on a database (MongoDB).

 The website allows the user to search through the articles (by typing a keyword such as a brand, a category, or a model), then browse the results, sort them by popularity, brand or price, and add them to their cart.
-Hitoshi-guitars uses redux-persist, meaning the cart items will remain local storage.
+Hitoshi-guitars uses redux-persist, meaning the cart items will remain within local storage.

 ## Demo